 One sought-after avenue is brand sponsorship.
 Here, businesses pay a fee for you to market their brand.

 Plus, you will often receive free products or services to showcase in your content.
 However, to benefit from brand sponsorships, creators need to have a substantial following.

 Most straightforward are affiliate programs.
 Here, creators promote a particular brand in their content.
 If their viewers then follow their links and purchase products from that brand, creators receive a commission.

-To create more transparency, and help creators be paid more equitably, the app F*** You Pay Me was launched recently.
+To create more transparency, and help creators to get paid fairly, a group of creators recently launched F*** You Pay Me.

-Its purpose is to serve as an equivalent of Glassdoor for creators, where they can leave reviews of brand collaborations, compare rates for ads, and share information to help negotiate sponsorship deals.
+Its purpose is to serve as a kind of Glassdoor for creators, where they can leave reviews of brand collaborations, compare rates for ads, and share information to help negotiate sponsorship deals.

 2 - Turning Personal Brands Into Business Brands

 As a content creator, you’re constantly shaping your own personal brand – how you present yourself to your audience, how your fans perceive you.

 One way to generate additional income is to turn this personal brand into a business brand.

 For example, Dude Perfect is a hugely successful YouTube channel, with over 55 million subscribers.
 It started out in 2009, with five college roommates creating comedy and sports videos.